The Sydney Harbour Bridge was no different. This week is the 80th anniversary of its opening in March 1932.

 Virtually since the beginning of European settlement in Sydney, transportation links between the north and south shores of Sydney Harbour had been problematic.
 I am very proud to see that my favourite architect from the colonial period, Francis Greenway, recommended to Governor Macquarie that the North Shore should be linked to Sydney by a bridge.
 In letters to The Australian in 1825 ex-convict Greenway wrote that such a bridge would 'give an idea of strength and magnificence that would reflect credit and glory on the colony and the Mother Country'.

-Over the next few decades, engineers proposed every possible design type eg truss bridges, arch bridges or floating bridges.
+Over the next few decades, engineers proposed every possible design type eg truss, arch or floating bridges.

 But it wasn’t until governmental engineer John C Bradfield (1867-1943) took hold of the project that Sydney could make this long-held fantasy a reality.
 He favoured building a cantilever overpass, without piers, between Dawes Point and McMahons Point.